publiclab/publiclab-archive/notes/kgradow1/10-11-2017/open-shop-at-the-barnraising-useful-if-so-what-tools-and-materials.md

 ---
 title: "Open shop at the Barnraising:  Useful?
-If so, what tools and materials?"\ntagnames: 'barnraising, question:barnraising'
+If so, what tools and materials?"

+tagnames: 'barnraising, question:barnraising'
 author: kgradow1
 path: /notes/kgradow1/10-11-2017/open-shop-at-the-barnraising-useful-if-so-what-tools-and-materials.md
 nid: 15022